wenchy/tableau/README.md

 - [x] enum: validate the enum value.

 ### Composite Types

 - [x] message: horizontal(row direction) layout, fields located in cells.
 - [x] message: simple in-cell message, each field must be **scalar** type.
 It is a comma-separated list of fields.
 E.g.: `1,test,3.0`.
 List's size need not to be equal to fields' size, as fields will be filled in order.
 Fields not configured will be filled default values due to its scalar type.
 - [x] list: horizontal(row direction) layout, which is list's default layout, and each item can be **message** or **scalar**.
 - [x] list: vertical(column direction) layout. and each item should be **message**.
 - [x] list: simple in-cell list, element must be **scalar** type.
 It is a comma-separated list of elements.
 E.g.: `1,2,3`.
+- [x] list: keyed list, auto aggregate the struct with the same key field.
 - [x] list: scalable or dynamic list size.
 - [x] list: smart recognition of empty element at any position.
 - [x] map: horizontal(row direction) layout.